 I’ve started growing cat grass for my kitten.
 It took some experimentation, but I was eventually able to come up with a method I’m happy with.
 I grow it a squat 8-oz mason jar with a frog lid screwed on it.
 It doesn’t require soil or a grow medium.

-The instructions are as follows (see cats and cat grass 2.0 for a somewhat updated variation of these instructions):
+The instructions are as follows (UPDATE: see cat and cat grass 3.0 for the most recently updated variation of these instructions):

 Grow Cat Grass!